 Answer:

-This means that the velocity of an object increases or
+This law states that an object remains at rest or

 Example: